 Because of the complexity of the diagnosis and the immense impact that the diagnosis can have on both treatment modalities and future job prospects, it is our opinion that this condition should only be diagnosed by a psychiatrist or psychologist.

 This next paragraph isn’t meant to upset anyone or make accusations, but because of the potential impact of a diagnosis like PTSD we recommend that people do not seek out this diagnosis for the sole purpose of increasing potential disability benefits.
-It will eventually cause problems with an aviation career.
+A recent diagnosis or disability rating will likely cause problems with an aviation career.
 The diagnostic criteria is easy to find.
 Barracks lawyers and, sadly, some transition advocates will recommend you put it on your disability claim despite never having been previously diagnosed, treated, or even suffered silently.
 We bring this up because we have seen it all too often.
 If you have this diagnosis, but absolutely no records of it other than your disability rating, then it is hard to provide the necessary documentation to the FAA that shows you have recovered.
 That can result in very expensive evaluations to prove that you do not have, or have already recovered from, PTSD.
 This also has the potential to lead to fraud allegations for the disability claim if it turns out you never had PTSD in the first place.

 With that out of the way, we know that there are those who suffer silently because they are concerned about how it may impact their current career.
 We also know that the actual distress may not appear until years later.
 All of this is to say that we recommend everyone be completely honest at all times because that is the best way to get the proper treatment and ensure future success.